livebook-dev/livebook/README.md

   * LIVEBOOK_TEAMS_OFFLINE_KEY - sets the Livebook Teams public key for creating an offline hub.
     Must be set together with LIVEBOOK_TEAMS_NAME and LIVEBOOK_TEAMS_KEY.

+  * LIVEBOOK_TEAMS_SECRETS - sets the Livebook Teams encrypted secrets for deploying apps with secrets.
+    This is relevant when deploying apps with offline hub.
+Must be set together with LIVEBOOK_TEAMS_NAME, LIVEBOOK_TEAMS_KEY and LIVEBOOK_TEAMS_OFFLINE_KEY.

   * LIVEBOOK_TOKEN_ENABLED - controls whether token authentication is enabled.
     Enabled by default unless LIVEBOOK_PASSWORD is set.
 Set it to "false" to disable it.